leotrouvtou/TestTechniqueMM/README.md

-Test techniuqe MM
+Test technique MM

-this scriptis an end to end test repository used to create, update, and run the MM e2e/functional tests
+this script is an end to end test repository used to create, update, and run the MM e2e/functional tests

 ## Install